ef3d0c3e/nml/README.md

 # NML -- Not a markup language!

+This branch is for development, check out the [stable](nml/tree/stable) branch.

 ![Screenshot of NML in NeoVim](./showcase.png)

 NML is a language server that comes with a tool for rendering to HTML.
 The goal of NML is to be a org mode replacement compatible with any editor supporting the language server protocol.